Who are GeoPlace?

 The importance of good street data

-USRNs and the National Street Gazetteer are key in street works coordination and are used by local authorities, statutory undertakers – organisations with a legal right to dig in the street such as utility and telecoms companies, contractors and anyone who needs to work with official street information in England and Wales.
+USRNs and the National Street Gazetteer are key in street works coordination and are used by local authorities, statutory undertakers (organisations with a legal right to dig in the street such as utility and telecoms companies), contractors and anyone who needs to work with authoritative street information in England and Wales.

-Local authorities use the NSG and more specifically street information to underpin all kinds of public services.
+Local authorities use the National Street Gazetteer and more specifically street information to underpin all kinds of public services.
 Everything from rubbish collection to planning for new housing developments and organising street works (or roadworks) in their area.

 The additional information about a street is also designed to help minimise disruption on the network and improve public safety.

 Above all, accurate addressing and street information is essential for the emergency services where location-based information and journey times really can be a matter of life or death.